ConnorSweeneyDev/.config/README.md

-- Coc &rightarrow; After following the steps, run `:CocInstall coc-discord-rpc coc-copilot coc-git coc-powershell coc-sh coc-html coc-tsserver coc-css coc-cssmodules coc-json coc-xml coc-sql coc-pyright coc-java coc-omnisharp coc-cmake coc-clangd` and run `:q` to close the dialog once everything is installed and add `coc-settings.json`, then restart again.
+- Coc &rightarrow; After following the steps, run `:CocInstall coc-discord-rpc coc-copilot coc-git coc-powershell coc-sh coc-html coc-tsserver coc-css coc-cssmodules coc-json coc-xml coc-sql coc-pyright coc-java coc-omnisharp coc-cmake coc-clangd` and run `:q` to close the dialog once everything is installed and add `coc-settings.json`, where you should add the path to your java installation instead of my one, then restart again.
 If you don't want discord integration with Neovim, dont include `coc-discord-rpc` or just run `:CocUninstall coc-discord-rpc` after the first command.
 If a language you want is missing, you can find it [here](https://github.com/neoclide/coc.nvim/wiki/Using-coc-extensions#implemented-coc-extensions).